BleuLlama/z80-machine/rc2014LL/README.md

 is the path to a 128 byte file, "125.BIN" that contains the data stored for Drive E, Track 2, Sector 94.

+## Escape Sequences

+This documentation would be incomplete without the full protocol.
+So here it is.

+The sequence starts with 'esc'-'{', or in hex values: 0x1b, 0x7b, and ends with a '}' at the end, hex value 0x7d.
+These characters are illegal within the sequence.

+The first field is "Command ID".
+This specifies what the remote operation or contained data is.
+The following optional fields indicate parameters.
+The fields are separted by commas.
+For series of bytes, they are sent as ascii values for '0'-'9' and 'A'-'F'.
+The series lasts until tne next character not in this range.
+Whitespace in these sequences is ignored.

+The display parser should be switched into command mode when it gets the sequence 'esc'-'{' and should remain in it until it recieves a '}' or it is manually reset.
+If it receives an 'esc' and another character, it should send down the 'esc' then the other character, so that its operation is transparent to the next display handlers.

+If a command expects a response, its identifier will end with a ?.
+If it is the response for a command, the character after the identifier will be a comma, followed by the requested value.

+## Commands

+- "CAPS" - Capability Query/Response
+-- Used to determine what's available
+-- Example:  ^[{CAPS?}
+-- Returns:  ^[{CAPS,<list of capabilities>}
+-- The capabilities that can be responded are:
+--- S - sector-based IO operations
+--- F - file-based IO operations
+--- T - type-based IO operations
+--- K - kick.txt file content exists (auto run kickstart content) -- Example:  ^[{CAPS,SFTK}